Jane Street (Toronto): Route description

 Jane Street is an urban four-lane road until reaching Teston Road in the suburban City of Vaughan (a distance of nearly 25 km), and has a median lane for most of that stretch north of Eglinton Avenue.

 The street begins at Bloor Street West, with Jane station on Line 2 Bloor-Danforth being situated immediately north of Bloor St. West.
 In Toronto, it primarily passes through residential areas, including the infamous intersection and neighbourhood of Jane and Finch, known for having a high crime rate.

 Passing Steeles and entering the City of Vaughan in York Region, Jane Street is designated as York Regional Road 55.
 The Line 1 Yonge–University subway line's western branch parallels Jane for two kilometres until that line reaches its terminus at Highway 7.
 The street becomes a mixed commercial and highrise residential road after passing Highway 407 and entering Vaughan Metropolitan Centre, Vaughan's planned downtown core, then runs alongside Vaughan Mills and Canada's Wonderland.

-At Teston Road, finally becomes rural and narrows down to two lanes until reaching Davis Drive (formerly Highway 9).
+At Teston Road, Jane Street finally becomes rural and narrows down to two lanes until reaching Davis Drive (formerly Highway 9).
 After jogging to the west it resumes through the Holland Marsh, and jogs west a second time at Woodchoppers Lane, before reaching its northern terminus at Edward Avenue, a minor rural road.

 History

 The street was named after Jane Barr by her husband, James.
 They immigrated from Glasgow in 1907, and a few years later James became a real estate developer in the region north of Toronto (then called York).
 Numerous streets in James' developments were named after his children, but the most important was named after his wife Jane.

 Originally, Jane Street continued south to Lake Ontario with a sinuous course, but that section was redesignated as South Kingsway after Bloor Street was linked to its western section in Etobicoke across the Humber River (where it was originally broken) by being realigned into a reverse curve which incorporated a short length of the southern segment of Jane, severing it from the section north of Bloor.
 South Kingsway itself was originally intended to be a southern extension of The Kingsway which lies west of the Humber River on the north side of Bloor, but the new bridge and right-of-way was instead used for the Bloor Street connection to the section west of the river.

-Until the early 1970's Jane Street had a break through the valley of the Humber River, near what is today Eglinton Avenue, which itself ended at the river on the east side.
+Until the early 1970s Jane Street had a break through the valley of the Humber River, near what is today Eglinton Avenue, which itself ended at the river on the east side.
 The two sections of Jane were joined by bridging the river in a combined project which included extending Eglinton across the valley by linking up with the Richview Side Road on its west side in Etobicoke.

 In 2007, there was a proposal for a Jane LRT to be developed, which would run in the centre median of Jane Street.
 However, the proposal was canceled in 2010, after Rob Ford had become Mayor of Toronto.